umasudhan/node-red-contrib-aws-dns/README.md

 # node-red-contrib-aws-route53
-a node-red wrapper to perform dns operations on aws
+a node-red node to perform dns operations on aws